CliMA/ClimaUtilities.jl/docs/src/regridders.md

 > everything that is needed to read a file to the model grid (internally using
 > the `Regridders`).

+If a regridder type is not specified by the user, and multiple are available, the `InterpolationsRegridder` will be used by default.
+At least one regridder extension must be loaded to be able to use regridding.

 ## `TempestRegridder`

 > This extension is loaded when loading `ClimaCoreTempestRemap`